Christian views on homosexuality: Rejecting position

-Some mainline Protestant denominations, such as the African Methodist churches, the Reformed Church in America, and the Presbyterian Church in America, Christian Reformed Church in North America also oppose LGBTQ relationships.
+Some mainline Protestant denominations, such as the American Baptist Churches USA, the African Methodist churches, the Reformed Church in America, and the Presbyterian Church in America, Christian Reformed Church in North America also oppose LGBTQ relationships.

 Quakers within the Friends United Meeting and the Evangelical Friends Church International believe that sexual relations are condoned only in marriage, which they define to be between a man and a woman.

 Confessional Lutheran churches teach that it is sinful to have homosexual desires, even if they do not lead to homosexual activity.
 The Doctrinal statement issued by the Wisconsin Evangelical Lutheran Synod states that making a distinction between homosexual orientation and the act of homosexuality is confusing:

 We cannot limit the sin of homosexuality to deeds but not desires, any more than we can limit heterosexual sin to deeds but not desires.
 Scripture clearly includes desires and inclinations toward sinful actions in the category of sin (Mt 5:27–28).
 This is true of both homosexual and heterosexual sin.

 However, confessional Lutherans also warn against selective morality which harshly condemns homosexuality while treating other sins more lightly.